kujenga/website/content/blog/go-mlp.md

 ## Validating on MNIST

-Now that we have established that our network can learn basic boolean functions, let's crank things up a few notches and take on the MNIST dataset.
+Now that we have established that our network can learn basic boolean functions, let's crank things up a few notches and take on the MNIST digits dataset.

 {{< img file="MnistExamples.png" alt="MNIST Examples" loc=center caption="Josef Steppan, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons" >}}

 ### Parsing MNIST

 Before we can start working with the MNIST dataset directly, we need to parse it into a usable form.
-The dataset is stored in a rather unique binary format, which we handle as two separate parsing steps.
+As mentioned above, the format of the data is a set of images represented as 28x28 pixel 2-dimensional arrays, where each value is a `uint8` between 0-255 representing the color of the pixel.
+It also contains the corresponding label definitions, represented as `uint8` values 0-9.
+The dataset is also stored in a rather unique binary format, which we handle as two separate parsing steps.

 First, we create a parser for the binary [idx][gopkgIDX] dataset format, which returns the following parsed data structure from the binary files read out from